Mimulus, Monkey flower: planting and care

 Botanical data

-Mimulus, or monkey flower, is a herbaceous perennial plant of the family Scrophulariaceae, like snapdragon and Diascia, most often native to wet areas, riverbanks and lakes of Asia, the Americas, Mexico, Australia and South Africa.
-The genus includes about 180 species, annual or perennial, sometimes shrubby, most of which are tender and therefore usually grown as annuals in our climate.
-However, some species such as Mimulus luteus, Mimulus ringens and Mimulus guttatus show some hardiness down to −10°C and sometimes to −20°C. The latter is among the more widespread species together with Mimulus cupreus.
+The mimulus or monkey flower is a herbaceous perennial plant of the family Scrophulariaceae, like snapdragon and Diascia, most often native to wet regions, riverbanks and lakes of Asia, America, Mexico, Australia and South Africa.
+The genus includes about 180 species, annual or perennial plants, sometimes shrubby, most of which are tender and therefore usually grown as annuals in our climates.
+However, some species such as Mimulus luteus, Mimulus ringens and Mimulus guttatus display some hardiness down to -10°C and sometimes -20°C. The latter is among the more widespread species along with Mimulus cupreus.

 There are numerous cultivars and hybrids derived from Mimulus guttatus and Mimulus luteus, such as Mimulus x hybridus, offered in a wide range of colours and heights.